 Under Alternative 2, utility demands would be proportionately decreased as a result of the decreased capacity of the arena, and elimination of the practice facility, team offices, and sports medicine clinic in the Arena Structure, as well as the retail/restaurant, community, and hotel uses.
 Water demand of Alternative 2 would be approximately 48 percent lower than under the Project.
-Wastewater generation of Alternative 2 would be approximately about 37 percent lower than under the Project.
-10 As a result, impacts with respect to water supply (Impacts 3.15-2 and 3.15-4), wastewater treatment capacity (3.15-5, 3.15-7), and solid waste disposal capacity (3.15-11 and 3.15-13) would be less than significant under both the Project and Alternative 2.
+Wastewater generation of Alternative 2 would be about 31 percent lower than under the Project.
+Solid waste generation of Alternative 2 would be approximately about 37 percent lower than under the Project.
+As a result, impacts with respect to water supply (Impacts 3.15-2 and 3.15-4), wastewater treatment capacity (3.15-5, 3.15-7), and solid waste disposal capacity (3.15-11 and 3.15-13) would be less than significant under both the Project and Alternative 2.